Learn / What Is THC-O? Understanding the Risks

 Research on other synthetic cannabinoids7 like Delta-8 THC and Delta-9 THC further points to the potential dangers of THC-O. Studies link these cannabinoids to psychosis, chronic vomiting, and addiction when used at high concentrations.

-The potential risks of THC-O are unclear8 for a few reasons.
+The potential risks of THC-O are unclear for a few reasons.
 The 2018 Farm Bill legalized hemp at a federal level, opening the door for hemp products like THC-O. The DEA only designated THC-O as a controlled substance in 2023.

 With this lack of regulation, there’s no standard procedure for producing THC-O. So its strength and quality vary drastically depending on how it’s made.
 When you try a new THC-O product, there’s no way to predict whether it’s safe.

-Some experts call THC-O a psychedelic drug,10 much like LSD or psilocybin.
+Some experts call THC-O a psychedelic drug8 much like LSD or psilocybin.
 It’s so powerful that, according to the Chicago Sun Times, the military once researched it as a “nonlethal incapacitating agent.”
 In high doses THC-O may produce hallucinations, making you see, hear, or feel things that aren’t there.

 Many people use cannabis products to improve their sleep.
 And in moderation, THC-O might help you relax.
 But if you take too much, you might fall asleep by accident or sleep longer than you intended.
 And with unregulated drugs like THC-O, that’s easy to do.
 You might not know how strong it is until you feel its effects.